Draxent/flagsQuiz/README.md

 Introduction to Flutter with a flags quiz game

+## Start

+Start the project from the **step-0** by downloading [this file](step0.zip) and enabling the web device for the project

 ## Steps

+You can follow the project step by step using the commits

 ### Step 1: Display list of flags
 <img src="steps/step1.jpg" alt="Step 1" title="Step 1" width="30%">